jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   ``#!/bin/bash`` is a shebang_ line that tells the computer to use bash_ to run the program.
 You can change it to ``#!/bin/zsh`` if you have zsh_ installed

 * This program will always make a project called ``magic``.
-I add a variable that is referenced with ``$PROJECT_NAME`` to make it possible to make a project for any name I give when the program is called and use it to replace ``magic`` in the program
+I add a variable to make it possible to make a project for any name I give when the program is called and use it to replace ``magic`` in the program

   .. code-block:: shell